 Similar to most areas of search marketing, it’s important to strike a good balance between technical elements of SEO such as adding in backlinks to high authority sites, and providing useful content to your visitors.
 For more information on how to improve your external or internal linking, contact our SEO team.

-There’s No Need to Bid on Brand Related Keywords in Google AdWords
+There’s No Need to Bid on Brand Related Keywords in Google Ads

 Firstly, you certainly don’t want your competition ranking within the top PPC listings for your brand name when your website is lower down within organic results.
 Whilst there are rules and restrictions in place to stop companies impersonating you within paid ads, there’s nothing to stop them from bidding on keywords related to your brand, and ranking above you.
 Secondly, there’s your quality score and click-through rate.
 Ranking well within paid search will help improve your quality score and CTR, which in turn can have a very positive impact on the cost-per-click of your entire account – non-brand related keywords included.

-For expert advice on Google AdWords listings – brand or non-brand related – from AdWords qualified professionals and Google Partners, get in touch with Varn today.
+For expert advice on Google Ads listings – brand or non-brand related – from AdWords qualified professionals and Google Partners, get in touch with Varn today.

 That brings us to the end of another mythical blog – we hope you found this information useful!
 If you have any questions regarding the topics listed above or would like more information on anything else search marketing related, please do not hesitate to get in touch.
 We’d also love to hear your thoughts regarding Search Marketing myths for upcoming blogs within this series!
 Remember to take a peek at our previous myth-busting posts: Part 1: Exact Match Domains, Backlinks and Google / Part 2: Meta Tags, H1 Headings and Google AdWords / Part 3: Ongoing SEO, Website Hosting and Mobile Optimisation.